Last time on Shadowed Soul...

 "Draco, you will do this, or suffer the anger of the Dark Lord.
 That is an experience you may not survive.
 Cease your cowardice."

 "Cowardice?"
 The blonde's courage built as he accepted his decision.
-He sneered at her, "To refuse to bow to a mudblood like him?
+He sneered at his father, "To refuse to bow to a mudblood like him?
 If the news is to be believed, he is on the decline."

-Her hand swiped across the table and gripped his arm, long sharp nails gouging into his skin.
+A hand swiped across the table and gripped his arm, sharp nails gouging into his skin.

-"Shut your fool mouth you insolent boy.
-Have you lost your fucking mind?" she hissed, eyes wild in anger.
+"Shut your mouth you insolent boy.
+Have you lost your mind?
+Did I not raise you better?" his father hissed.

 "Have you?
 A Malfoy bows to no one.
-I refuse to let my father continue to destroy our family and my future."
+I refuse to let you continue to destroy our family and my future."

-The mad woman's eyes grew wilder as he spoke.
+Avery's eyes grew wilder as Draco spoke.
 He was starting to regret his boldness.
 The Slytherin had acted like a bloody Gryffindor.

-"This is your last chance, boy," she snarled.
-"No nephew of mine turns his back on the Dark Lord."
+"This is your last chance, boy," Lucius snarled.
+"No son of mine becomes a blood traitor."

 He had to stand his ground now.
-"No, Bellatrix.
-That man, no, creature, is going to get my entire family killed in this foolish attempt at war.
+"No. That man, no, creature, is going to get our entire family killed in this foolish attempt at war.
 With proper legislation we could promote and return to the old ways without senseless destruction of potent magical blood."

-She whipped out her wand and cast a powerful binding spell on him.
-Sitting in a booth, he was unable to dodge and she was too close to block with a shield.
-Locked upright, he looked down his nose at the smaller woman, eyes belying his terror.
+Avery whipped out his wand and cast a powerful binding spell on him.
+Sitting in a booth, he was unable to dodge and he was too close to block with a shield.
+Locked upright, he looked down his nose at the man, eyes belying his terror.
 Was this the end?
+Would his father truly let him be killed like this?

-The dark witch was breathing heavily, as if trying to reign in her uncontrollable rage.
-When she met his eyes fire raged within her.
+The dark wizard was breathing heavily, as if trying to reign in his anger.

 Hand in hand Blaise and Hermione cheerful walked towards the Great Hall, looking for a sandwich to take with them into the town.
 At the doors they crossed paths with exiting Professors Snape and Boudreau.